Assess Yourself

 Self-Assessment & V.I.P.S.

-Self-assessment instruments may help you clarify your VIPS: values, interests, personality preferences, skills that you like to use or would like to develop.
+Self-assessment instruments may help clarify your VIPS: values, interests, personality preferences, and skills.

-As a Kogod student your best place to start is with taking your CliftonStrengths and checking out our CliftonStrengths in Career Exploration resource, however here are some other good resources as well.
+As a Kogod student your best place to start is with taking your CliftonStrengths and checking out our CliftonStrengths in Career Exploration resource.
+Below are additional resources that are very helpful.

 Work Values Matcher by CareerOneStop is a free service provided by the U.S. Department of Labor’s Employment and Training Administration.